-One journal is used for everything – You don’t have just a gratitude journal, a travel journal or just a diet and fitness journal with bullet journaling.
-You want to have everything in a single journal devided by collections.
+One journal is used for everything – You don’t have just a gratitude journal, a travel journal, or just a diet and fitness journal with bullet journaling.
+You want to have everything in a single journal divided by collections.

 It helps to really organize your life – Organizing your life is much easier to do with a bullet journal than others.
-Of course, other journals are good for relieving anxiety, getting out your emotions each day, and helping to find triggers etc. You don’t necessarily need to replace your old journals, however, with a bullet journal, it is good for organizing all the different areas of your life that you feel need a little more order.
+Of course, other journals are good for relieving anxiety, getting out your emotions each day, and helping to find triggers, etc. You don’t necessarily need to replace your old journals, however, a bullet journal is good for organizing all the different areas of your life that you feel need a little more order.